apostolosxenos/WorkingWithBigData2/README.md

 # Working with Big Data 2 (Scala / Spark)

-This project demonstrates the usage of Spark in Big Data.
+This project demonstrates the usage of Apache Spark in Big Data.
 Input files are located in input folder.

 RDD transformations, as listed below, take place in WordCount and ChessStatistics tasks.